 The right call for: corporate-account programs that need clean account-coded billing, roadshow and multi-stop days on a single hourly booking, client-pickup and closing-circuit runs where the rate must hold across surge, duty-of-care-compliant staff transport, and account-billed airport meets for visiting executives.

-NYC Sprinter Van is the second call and the primary corporate group platform.
+NYC Sprinter Van is the primary corporate group platform.
 The dispatch posture is built around the team move — the visiting board, the offsite-bound department, the conference delegation.
 The Mercedes Sprinter fleet keeps a team together in one vehicle with one chauffeur.
 Industry estimate hourly rate is roughly $185-215, with group account billing.
 Surge posture is contractual flat.

 The 6-14 passenger configuration covers the standard corporate group move cleanly, and the single-vehicle model beats splitting a team across rideshare cars that arrive at the meeting or the airport at different times.
 For a corporate program that moves teams as well as individuals, the group platform is the necessary complement to the sedan tier.